Mikhail Mishustin: First term (2020–2024)

-Cabinet

 On 21 January 2020, Mishustin presented to President Vladimir Putin a draft structure of his Cabinet.
 On the same day, the President signed a decree on the structure of the Cabinet and appointed the proposed Ministers.

 The cabinet contained multiple members from Medvedev's Second Cabinet.
 Only four Deputy Prime Ministers remained (three retaining their positions and one being appointed to another post), along with twelve Ministers.

 According to many political analysts, Mishustin is the only one of Putin's Prime Ministers who truly formed his "own" cabinet.
 He gathered a team of his own people and associates.
 Before that, in the 21st century, only Putin was able to do this.
 In particular, two Deputy Prime Ministers were deputies of Mishustin in the Federal Tax Service.
 According to experts, this means that Mishustin has been given carte blanche for changes.

 On 26 March 2020, Mishustin proposed to restore the Government's Presidium, a body in the structure of the Cabinet formed to solve operational issues.
 Previously, such a body existed in Medvedev's First Cabinet, but had been abolished in Medvedev's Second Cabinet.

+The Cabinet resigned on 7 May 2024 after the inauguration of Vladimir Putin.
+However on Putin's instructions the Cabinet continued its work as a caretaker cabinet.

 Term

 Mishustin cut the Federal budget for 2020 to 2022, in correspondence to the 2020 Presidential Address to the Parliament.
 Mishustin engaged in the digital economy and promised support to large companies.
-He also suggested creating a common electronic income database for Russians, where all citizens incomes will be tracked.
+He also suggested creating a common electronic income database for Russians, where all citizens' incomes will be tracked.

 Since February 2020, Mishustin has started traveling around the country to make a real assessment of living conditions in various regions and identify issues on which it is necessary to strengthen work.
 Before the start of the coronavirus pandemic, Mishustin managed to visit four regions: Novgorod, Kurgan, Yaroslavl and Kostroma oblasts.
 In July 2020, after a decline in the active spread of the virus and the lifting of restrictions related to the pandemic, Mishustin resumed his trips, visiting Tatarstan.